top of page

 Reach out to griefbuddies@griefhouse.org with questions.

 Grief Buddies is a connection program designed to bring together individuals who have experienced the loss of a loved one.
-Our goal is to pair each person with a peer who has gone through a similar type of loss and is further along in their grief journey—someone who can listen, share perspective, and offer understanding from a place of lived experience.
+Our goal is to thoughtfully match each person with another individual who is also navigating grief, creating space for shared understanding, connection, and mutual support.

 While we do our best to match people with similar experiences, we cannot guarantee a perfect pairing.
 Each connection, however, is made with care and intention.

-Whether you are newly grieving or ready to offer support to someone earlier in their journey, Grief Buddies provides a compassionate way to walk beside another person through the many seasons of loss.
+Whether you are newly grieving or further along in your experience, Grief Buddies provides a compassionate way to connect with someone who understands the many layers and seasons of loss.

 Let's get started.